List of FIFA World Cup winning players

-Pelé is the only player to win the World Cup three times, having been part of the Brazilian squad in 1958, 1962 and 1970.
+Pelé is the only player to win the World Cup three times, having been part of the Brazilian squad in 1958, 1962, and 1970.

-This page is a list of all players who have won the men's FIFA World Cup tournament since its inception in 1930.
+This page is a list of all players who have won the mens FIFA World Cup tournament since its inception in 1930.

-Participating teams have to register squads for each edition of the World Cup, which consisted of 22 players until 1998, then of 23 players from 2002 to 2018, and then of 26 players in 2022.
+Participating teams have to register squads for each edition of the World Cup, which consisted of 22 players until 1998, then of 23 players from 2002 to 2018, and then of 26 players from 2022.
 Since 1978, winners' medals are given to all members of the winning squads.
 Prior to that, only players who were on the pitch during the final matches (or the de facto final in 1950) received medals.
 FIFA decided in 2007 to retroactively award winners' medals to all members of the winning squads between 1930 and 1974.

-World Cup winning players are among a selected few who are officially allowed to touch the FIFA World Cup Trophy with bare hands, the group also including managers who have won the competition, heads of state, and FIFA officials.
+World Cup winning players are among a selected few who are officially allowed to touch the FIFA World Cup Trophy with bare hands; the group also includes managers who have won the competition, heads of state, and FIFA officials.

 Winning players

-A total of 471 players have been in the winning team in the World Cup.
+A total of 497 players have been in the winning team in the World Cup.
 Brazil's Pelé is the only one to have won three times, while another 20 have won twice.
 Only players from Brazil and Italy, and one player from Argentina, have won the World Cup more than once.